kamaufnjeri/AccoTrac/README.md

 ## API Documentation (Backend Routes)

-This section outlines the documentation for backend routes that are yet to have frontend integration.
+- This section outlines the documentation for backend routes that are yet to have frontend integration.
+- Login in required to access this routes.

 ### 1. Add Sales: